Accelerated BSN FAQs

 What if I took Anatomy and Physiology separately, is that ok?

-Can I apply in March before I receive my degree if my degree and all of the pre-requisites will be completed by the summer semester?
+Can I apply before I receive my degree if my degree and all of the pre-requisites will be completed by the summer semester?

 Yes, but proof of degree earned must be sent immediately upon graduation in May.
-If accepted, it will be conditional pending a final transcript and degree confirmation.
-Students graduating in the summer are not eligible to apply to that year’s summer II start date.
+Your acceptance will be conditional pending a final transcript and degree confirmation.
+Students graduating in the summer are not eligible to apply to that year’s Summer II start date in late June.

 When does the program begin?